Yep, you’ve probably been on the wrong side of these weird laws without knowing it…

 11. Absolutely no singing of profane songs in the street

 We kind of agree with this one (although football fans won’t be so happy).
-Singing on the tube, however, should be allowed.
-That at least gives us something to smile about, especially when on the Northern Line.
+Especially when it comes to singing on the tube…

 12. It’s illegal to jump the queue at a tube station